Staff

 Kara M. Stolle

-Kara M. Stolle joins the Indianapolis Symphonic Choir as Production Specialist with a wealth of experience on stage as a musician and in management roles behind the scenes.
+Kara M. Stolle joins the Indianapolis Symphonic Choir as Managing Director with a wealth of experience on stage as a musician and in management roles behind the scenes.
 She received her Bachelor’s degree in music performance from Butler University and her Master’s degree from the Indiana University School of Music in Bloomington, IN.

 Kara is Principal Bassoonist of the Indianapolis Chamber Orchestra and has been a member of the orchestra since 2001.
 Her performance of Villa-Lobos' Ciranda das Sete Notas for bassoon and string orchestra with the ICO was praised by the Indianapolis Star having “exhibited delightful virtuosity, her command of her role — its tenderness and breadth of expression — seemed superior to the dance-inspired material, which was deployed playfully…in a well knit performance.”
 Kara is an veteran chamber and studio musician in the Indianapolis region and has performed with the Indianapolis Symphony Orchestra, the Fort Wayne Symphony Orchestra, the Indianapolis Baroque Orchestra, Indianapolis Symphonic Choir, Indianapolis Opera, Indianapolis Ballet, for touring production shows, and many community orchestras including Richmond, Lafayette, Anderson, Muncie Symphony Orchestras.
 Kara is a member of the electric rock band Rock E Bassoon, which provides unique and creative performances for local venues and charities.